AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Navigate to **CoPilot > Cloud Resources > Cloud Networks > VPC/VNets & Subnets**.

-Before deploying the GCP VPC, please verify that the CIDR range `172.16.22.0/24` does not overlap with any existing networks.
+Before deploying the GCP VPC, please verify that the `172.16.22.0/24` CIDR block does not overlap with any existing networks.
 Use the `Check CIDR Overlap` tool to confirm, as illustrated below.

 ```{figure} images/lab1-newpic8.png
 ---